kubevela/kubevela/docs/design.md

 Including: `cli`, `dashboard`, `appfile`, they are all client side tools to provide developer facing abstractions by leveraging CUElang based parametering and templating.
 ### 2. KubeVela core
 Including:
-  - [OAM Kubernetes runtime](https://github.com/crossplane/oam-kubernetes-runtime) to provide application level building blocks such as `Component` and `Application` etc.
+  - [OAM Kubernetes runtime](https://github.com/crossplane/oam-kubernetes-runtime) to provide application-centric building blocks such as `Component` and `Application` etc.
-  - [Built-in workload and trait controllers](https://github.com/oam-dev/kubevela/tree/master/pkg/controller/v1alpha1) to implement core capabilities such as `webservice`, `route` and `rollout` etc.
+  - [Built-in workload and trait controllers](https://github.com/oam-dev/kubevela/tree/master/pkg/controller/v1alpha1) to provide core capabilities such as `webservice`, `route` and `rollout` etc.
   - Capability Management: manage features of KubeVela following Capability Oriented Architecture.
     - Every feature of KubeVela is a "addon", and it is registered by Kubernetes API resource (including CRD) leveraging OAM definition objects.
     - CRD Registry: register controllers of Kubernetes add-ons and discover them by CRD.
 This will enable automatically install controllers/operators when CRD is missing in the cluster.